nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 The current playback time values in `onStats` events are now increasing continuously without setbacks after stream switches and error recoveries on iOS to be consistent with other platforms.

-Furthermore an issue related to failing rejections of unmuted autoplay on iOS has been fixed.
+Furthermore an issue related to failing rejections of unmuted autoPlay on iOS has been fixed.
 The issue has been introduced in version 4.19.

 ### **Changelog**